davidxcai/Friend-Finder/README.md

 ## About

-Imagine if you were super lonely and wondered if there was someone out there just like you.

-Well look no further.

-This app allows users to fill out a survey and matches a friend with similar answers based on the survey results.
+A web app  that allows users to fill out a survey and matches a friend with the most similar answers based on the survey results.

-## Languages Used
+## Built With

-Utilizes a backend server and deployed through heroku.
+* HTML
+* CSS
+* MySQL
+* Hosted on Heroku

+# Made By
+Dafydd Zephyr